-Primary Lens Luxation: PLL causes the lens of the eye to detach and move around.
+- Primary Lens Luxation: This condition causes the lens of the eye to detach and move around.
 It can cause pain and even lead to blindness.
 Treatment will vary depending on how severe the case is.
 Removal of the eye is sometimes required.

-Hypothyroidism: Dogs with an underactive thyroid have a decreased metabolic rate.
-This can result in weight gain, hair loss, skin problems and lethargy.
-Once diagnosed, it can usually be successfully treated with medication.
-The dog will need to be on meds for the rest of their life.
+- Hypothyroidism: Dogs with an underactive thyroid have a decreased metabolic rate.
+This can result in weight gain, hair loss, skin problems, and lethargy.
+Once diagnosed, it can usually be successfully treated with a lifetime medication.

 Diet and Nutrition

-As with any dog, you should feed your Toy Fox Terrier a high-quality and properly portion-controlled diet.
-It can be tempting to spoil your dog with tasty treats and table scraps, but obesity is a major problem for dogs in the United States, and it can lead to a host of more serious health problems.
+As with any dog, you should feed your toy fox terrier high-quality food and a properly portion-controlled diet.
+It can be tempting to spoil your dog with tasty treats and table scraps, but obesity is a major problem for dogs, and it can lead to a host of more serious health problems, such as diabetes.

 Fun-loving and playful